Why is morning breath so bad?

 The science behind bad breath

 When you drift off into dreamland, many of your organs begin to slow down, including the basic functions of your mouth.
 This includes saliva production, which is one of the most important things that your mouth does.
-Saliva is naturally high in oxygen, according to Breath MD, which is an all-natural method of eliminating anaerobic bacteria.
+Saliva is naturally high in oxygen, according to Breath MD, which is a natural method of eliminating anaerobic bacteria.
 When you're asleep, your mouth produces much less saliva compared to when you are awake.

 Saliva is also important for the health of your mouth because it helps to break down food particles.
 This means that if you didn't do a great job of brushing or flossing the night before, sulfur compounds can begin to emerge while you're counting z's, including hydrogen sulfide, dimethyl sulfide and methyl mercapatan, which can all contribute to bad breath in the morning.